 NHTSA failed to regulate the development of the keyless ignition system, allowing the evolution of the current systems in place today.
 Automakers have developed these systems unfettered, which has led to confirmed carbon monoxide poisoning deaths and rollaway car accidents.

 A class-action lawsuit filed in a federal court in Los Angeles seeks injunctive relief to help eliminate carbon monoxide poisoning.
 The lawsuit alleges that 13 carbon monoxide poisoning deaths have occurred due to faulty design.
 The automakers include Kia, Hyundai, BMW, Mercedes-Benz, Bentley, Volkswagen, Honda, Ford, Nissan and Toyota.

 Plaintiffs argue that automakers could easily implement a software patch.
 The patch would cut off the engine when the driver takes the key fob out of the vehicle.
 Such a fix would also eliminate the rollaway accidents which have occurred due to the flawed shutoff system.

 There have been at least 105 complaints lodged with NHTSA involving keyless ignition incidents and carbon monoxide poisoning.
 In addition, there have been 46 complaints of cars continuing to run, and 59 complaints of cars rolling away and causing accidents.

 Of the 10 automakers named in the lawsuit, only Ford has voluntarily implemented automatic shutoff devices on some of its newest models.
 However, the automaker stated that it would not retrofit older vehicles.

-If you or a loved one has been involved in an accident or incident involving a defective keyless ignition system, you may be entitled to financial compensation.
+If you or a loved one has sufferred a personal injury due to a defective keyless ignition system, you may be entitled to financial compensation.
 Call us today at 800.278.9200 to schedule your no obligation consultation or complete our convenient contact form.